psychemedia/storytelling-notes/love_more_salt.md

 The cook entered the magnificent hall, and the king addressed her, "You have ruined my favorite dish.
 You have spoiled my pleasure by not putting any salt in my favorite dish!"

 Then the cook fell at the king's feet, saying with humility, "Have mercy, your majesty, my royal lord, and forgive me!
 How could I have dared to mix salt into your food?
-Did I not once hear from a lofty king's own mouth the words, " One does not need salt.
+Did I not once hear from a lofty king's own mouth the words, "One does not need salt.
 Salt is not indispensable.
 Salt shows only the sense of a peasant, not the sense of a king!"

 With shame the king recognized these words as his own and the cook as his daughter.
 Lifting her from the floor where she was kneeling, he drew her to his heart.
 He then told all the wedding guests her story and had his youngest daughter once again be seated by his side.